 Mika is a San Francisco native.
 She holds a B.A. in Development Studies from UC Berkeley.

 Jacob is a legal assistant with several years of experience advocating for clients before the Social Security Administration.
 Before joining the firm in early 2021, Jacob previously worked as a legal advocate for the Bar Association of San Francisco’s Homeless Advocacy Project, where they assisted clients with disabilities to access SSI and Social Security disability benefits, along with working to help resolve a variety of other Social Security issues.

 Katherine Siegfried’s reviews

-The Law Office of Katherine Siegfried provides comprehensive and compassionate legal services for individuals and families in the areas of disability benefits and special education law.
+The Law Office of Katherine Siegfried provides comprehensive and compassionate legal services for individuals and families in the areas of Social Security disability benefits and special education law.

 1939 Harrison St, Suite 120